Jump To

 12.05 Appeals Procedure under Section 12.03(1)(b)

-- Upon receiving the initial complaint from the UW-Madison Office of Affirmative Action and Compliance (OAAC), the Associate Dean shall have 10 calendar days to respond.
+1. Upon receiving a finding of discrimination from the Office of Compliance, the Associate Dean for Academic Affairs shall have 10 calendar days to respond.

-- A student may appeal the decision of the Petitions Committee under §12.03(1)(b) to the faculty within 15 calendar days of notification of the Committee's decision, and the faculty shall respond to this appeal within 20 calendar days of receipt of the petition.
-The faculty decision shall be provided to the OAAC.
+3. A student wishing to appeal the decision of the Petitions Committee under §12.03(1)(b) may appeal that decision to the faculty.
+The appeal shall be filed with the Assistant Dean for Student Affairs within 15 calendar days of notification of the Committee's decision.
+The faculty shall respond to this appeal within 20 calendar days of receipt of the appeal.
 For purposes of an appeal under this part, if an appeal to the faculty is taken at any time other than during the regular fall or spring semesters, ten faculty shall constitute a quorum.

-- Cross reference: Students should be aware of the provisions of §36.12, Wisconsin Statutes, concerning student discrimination complaints.
-Complaints alleging a violation of §36.12 must be filed within 300 days of the alleged violation, with the University of Wisconsin-Madison Office of Affirmative Action and Compliance, or directly to the Associate Dean pursuant to the provisions of §12.01.
-(See Appendix E)
+4. Cross reference: Students should be aware of the provisions of §36.12, Wisconsin Statutes, concerning student discrimination complaints.
+Complaints alleging a violation of §36.12 must be filed with Office of Compliance within 300 days of the alleged violation.